Stay at an ‘Inside Out 2’-themed Airbnb in Las Vegas — PHOTOS

 The living room is themed after the control center in the movie, where illuminated orbs that represent Riley’s core memories circulate around the room.
 At the very top floor, a center console looking out over surrounding property which is called Green Gable Farms.

-The room modeled after Anger references a scene in the movie where Riley experiences anger after finding out that there would be no dessert served with dinner.
-The room modeled after Sadness feature cloud lamps hanging from the ceiling and dangling blue beads that represent teardrops.
+The room modeled after Anger features a scene in the movie where Riley experiences anger after finding out that there would be no dessert served with dinner.
+The room modeled after Sadness features cloud lamps hanging from the ceiling and dangling blue beads that represent teardrops.

-Airbnb have previously opened locations based on animated movies like “The Incredibles” and “Up.”
+Airbnb has previously opened locations based on animated movies like “The Incredibles” and “Up.”

 This short-term rental is free for a limited time and the window for booking runs from Jun.
 18-22.